 DFO Operational Statements were developed specifically to streamline the undertaking of low risk activities with the potential to harm fish habitat.
 Accordingly, references to DFO Pacific Region Operational Statements for Aquatic Vegetation Removal in Lakes, Small Moorings and Directional Drilling were substituted for Low activity risk ratings in Table 1.
-The DFO Pacific Region Operational Statement for Routine Maintenance Dredging, applicable to all routine maintenance dredging operations, was an exception to this rule and was substituted for all applicable risk ratings in Table 1.
+The DFO Pacific Region Operational Statement for Routine Maintenance Dredging, applicable to all routine maintenance dredging operations, is not applicable to Mabel Lake as no previously dredged sites were identified so this activity was deleted from Table 1 to avoid confusion.